-The timber parish church was built in the 13th century, right after the town was founded.
-The present presbytery and sacristy were built around 1337, and a small nave was added in the 15th century.
-The church was supposedly built from the foundation of King Casimir the Great, who in 1353 offered customs revenues to the parish church of Ostrzeszów.
+The timber parish church was built in the 13th century, right after the town was founded (Ostrzeszów was first recorded in documents in 1233, and as a town in 1283).
+The Gothic, brick chancel and sacristy were erected after 1337, and a rather small nave was added in the 15th century.
+The church is said to have been founded by King Casimir the Great, who in 1353 donated duty income to the parish church in Ostrzeszów.

 The church was built as a brick building, consisting of a short nave with two aisles, a narrower chancel closed with polygon and a sacristy attached to it from the north.
 The building was covered with gable roofs and a mono-pitched roof over the sacristy.
 A characteristic feature of the church was the curvature of the long axis of its nave in relation to the presbytery, which may be due to its later addition (although dressing of the walls is negating this).
 The outer walls of the church were reinforced with three-step buttresses, between which tall and narrow ogival windows were pierced.
 The western facade was decorated with a triangular gable filled with slender ogival blendes (now walled up), below which two round openings were pierced.

 The interior of the chancel was crowned with a rib vault, while the nave was only covered with a flat wooden ceiling, although the existing traces indicate the existence or planning of cross vaults (they could have been destroyed during a fire from the 15th century).
 The ceiling was supported by one pillar standing in the middle.
 A barrel vault was established over the sacristy.
 On its floor there was originally a gallery, accessible via external stairs.